Syrian opposition opens first embassy, says world lets it down

 Qatar's Sheikh Hamad bin Khalifa al-Thani "committed a flagrant violation of the League's pact by inviting the deformed body, the 'Doha Coalition', to usurp Syria's seat in the League", SANA said, in a scathing reference to the opposition.

-Qatar has funded political opposition groups and is believed to be funnelling money and weapons to rebels in Syria.
+Qatar has funded political opposition groups and is believed to be funneling money and weapons to rebels in Syria.

 Russia, which gives Damascus military and diplomatic support, scolded the Arab League for taking "another anti-Syria step" by giving Syria's seat to the opposition.